Chocolate

 Variations

-Place a small square (about 1/2 ounce) of white chocolate in the center of each filled ramekin before baking.
-It melts into a contrasting white pool inside the dark chocolate pudding.
+- White Chocolate Center: Place a small square of white chocolate in each ramekin before baking for a contrasting white pool inside the dark pudding.

 Ingredients